 The answer sits somewhere in between.
 XAUt and its main competitor PAX Gold (PAXG) by Paxos have both seen renewed attention as gold prices climb.
 The World Gold Council's 'Gold as a Service' initiative is building institutional plumbing that didn't exist two years ago.
 But tokenized gold's total market cap is still a rounding error next to GLD and other physical gold ETFs.
 The infrastructure is being laid.
 The volume isn't there yet.

-What Is Tether Gold and How Does XAUt Work
+Tether Gold and How Does XAUt Work

 Tether Gold (XAUt) is a digital token where each unit represents ownership of one troy ounce of London Good Delivery physical gold.
 TG Commodities Limited, a company within the Tether group, issues the token on the Ethereum blockchain as an ERC-20 asset.
 The gold backing each token sits in secure vaults in Switzerland.
 Holders can verify their specific gold bar allocations through Tether's website, which displays serial numbers, purity ratings, and weight for each bar.
 This verification system separates XAUt from unbacked gold derivative products.
 Direct redemption of physical gold requires a minimum of 50 XAUt.
 Smaller amounts trade freely on secondary markets and exchanges.